jadehamel/Predictions/TEMPLATE NEW TOPIC/README.md

 **Remove the title above when adding a first prediction

 # [Replace with the specific global topic]
+- Number of predictions in the present topic ex: [1 prediction]

 ## Prediction topic Structure
 - Add +1 to the topic count ex: (1) -> (2)